 Being Diabetic or insulin resistant (65-75% of people aged 3- 90 years, according to Dr. Joseph Kraft’s robust studies) causes people to retain sodium and raises their blood pressure.
 Hypertension (high blood pressure) is called “the silent killer” – but much of this is entirely diet related.
-It is not too much salt, but too many carbs and too little green leafy veggies that are rich in potassium) that underlies high blood pressure.
+For the most part, is not too much salt, but too many carbs and too little green leafy veggies (rich in potassium) that underlies high blood pressure.

-It is now the end of the 3rd week, and I have lost 6 pounds all together.
-That is quite a bit, considering I am not obese, but overweight.
+It is now the end of the 3rd week, and I have lost 5 pounds all together.

 In the first two weeks, I lost 1 inch off my waist and this week, another 1/2 inch came off.
 That is a very good thing – but for a different reason than I thought.

 As Dietitians, we were taught that BMI (weight-to-height ratio) and waist-to-hip ratio allows us to factor in the greatest risk of cardiovascular events (heart attacks, strokes) but current research is showing that there is a much better predictor years of life lost (YLL) due to overweight, and that is the waist-to-height ratio.

 Most of us have heard that where we carry our fat is even more important than how much of it we actually have.
 This is true.